-A level Mathematics gives you the opportunity to study topics such as geometry, calculus and trigonometry (pure mathematics) and to use these ideas within the 'applied' topics such as mechanics and statistics.
+A level Mathematics gives you the opportunity to study topics such as geometry, calculus and trigonometry which are all areas of 'pure' mathematics and to use these ideas within the 'applied' topics such as mechanics and statistics.

 Mechanics is strongly linked to physics and builds on ideas of motion and forces to work out how and why objects move.
-Statistics allows us to make sense of the complex and variable world around us via analytical methods in order to draw reliable conclusions from 'sets' of information.
+Statistics allows us to make sense of the complex and variable world around us via analytical methods, in order to draw reliable conclusions from sets of information.